JavaryGames/godotadmob/README.md

 AdMob
 =====
-This is the AdMob module for Godot Engine (https://github.com/okamstudio/godot)
+This is the light version of [the AdMob module](https://github.com/kloder-games/godot-admob) for [Godot Engine](https://github.com/okamstudio/godot)
 - Android & iOS
 - Banner
 - Interstitial
 - Rewarded Video

+For templates and examples, see [the full module](https://github.com/kloder-games/godot-admob).

 How to use
 ----------

 ### Android
-Drop the "admob" directory inside the "modules" directory on the Godot source.
+Clone into the "modules" directory on the Godot source.

 Recompile android export template (For documentation: http://docs.godotengine.org/en/latest/reference/compiling_for_android.html#compiling-export-templates).